mledan/d3-sample-charts/README.md

 5. add reference to the data file (use single-expiration-data.json)
 6. Generate a standard scatter plot (lines optional) of single option chain expiration
-7. push your changes back up to this repository `git commit -am "message"` then `git push` 8.create a Pull Request and add me as reviewer
+7. push your changes back up to this repository `git commit -am "message"` then `git push`
+8. create a Pull Request and add me as reviewer

 X-axis: Strikes